Jack Thorne: Television

+Thorne’s Channel 4 romantic drama Falling was also released in 2026.
+The series has been described as Thorne’s first love story and centres on a nun, Anna (Keeley Hawes), and a Catholic priest, David (Paapa Essiedu), who fall for each other and must wrestle with what this means for their faith and their vows.

 Radio

 Thorne has written four plays for radio; an adaptation of When You Cure Me (BBC Radio 3, 2006), Left at the Angel (BBC Radio 4, 2007), an adaptation of The Hunchback of Notre-Dame (co-written with Alex Bulmer, BBC Radio 4, 2009) and People Snogging in Public Places (BBC Radio 3, 2009).
 The latter won him the Sony Radio Academy Awards Gold for Best Drama 2010.
 The judges described it "as a wonderfully written and performed, highly original piece of radio drama in which the production perfectly mirrored the subject.
 Painful and funny, it was a bold exciting listen."
 A Summer Night (BBC Radio 3, 2011) was Thorne's response to the 2011 London riots, transmitted live as part of the Free Thinking festival.

 In 2012, People Snogging in Public Places was produced and broadcast by France-Culture (in the Fictions / Drôles de drames slot) under the French title of Regarder passer les trains (translator: Jacqueline Chnéour).